 Fleur De Lis Mansion

 Owners Jim and Lauren turned the Fleur de Lis Mansion into a veritable labor of love.
 This B&B was built in 1824 and while it retains the beautiful historical charm of the building, the modern furnishings contrast beautifully with the wrought iron and exposed brick.
-Located in the trendy Warehouse district, you’re still very close to the French Quarter.
-The Mardi Gras den features a dancing pole incase you want to bring the party closer to home after hitting Bourbon Street.
+Located in the trendy Warehouse District, you’re still very close to the French Quarter.
+The Mardi Gras den features a dancing pole in case you want to bring the party closer to home after hitting Bourbon Street.
 Also, be sure to ask Jim for a personal tour of the mansion to learn all the architectural details and anecdotes of this stunning property.

 Hyatt Regency New Orleans

 Hang out in the uber-trendy Warehouse District’s Hyatt Regency.
-Two onsite restaurants, and more importantly, 2 onsite bars mean you never have to leave the premises to let the good times roll.
+Two onsite restaurants, and more importantly, two onsite bars mean you never have to leave the premises to let the good times roll.
 The penthouse club floor has some great views of the Superdome.
 This hotel has got the modern thing right down to the Vitascope Hall bar where you can change any one of the 40+ flatscreens using an app on your smartphone.

 Hotel Le Marais